What is Performance Management?

 - Feedback: Employees are often interested to know the feedback about their performance in the organization.
 Here performance management system makes it mandatory for the supervisor to provide timely performance feedback to the employees.

-- Motivation: As a part of comprehensive compensation strategy the performance management system is very helpful to motivate the employees to improve their performance.
+- Motivation: As a part of a comprehensive compensation strategy the performance management system is very helpful to motivate the employees to improve their performance.

 The disadvantages of the performance management system are as follows: